The Executive Team is made up of Department leaders who are in charge of carrying out our mission and vision.

 Gretchen Hammer is the Department’s Medicaid Director and oversees the Health Programs Office which administers Medicaid and Child Health Plan Plus (CHP+) health program benefits, delivery systems and provider relations.

 Before joining the Department, Hammer was Executive Director of the Colorado Coalition for the Medically Underserved (CCMU).
 She served as past Chair and Member of the Connect for Health Colorado Board of Directors, served on the Colorado Children’s Healthcare Access Program (CCHAP) Board and HealthONE Board of Trustees.
 Prior to her work at CCMU Ms. Hammer was a private consultant focused on leadership development, complex systems change initiatives, strategic planning, program management and constituent engagement for numerous public serving organizations.

 Ms. Hammer received a B.A. from Colorado College and a holds a Master's of Public Health from the University of Washington School of Public Health and Community Medicine.

-Karabatsos holds a Master’s Degree in Organizational Management from the University of Phoenix and a Bachelor’s Degree in Sociology and Women Studies from the University of Colorado.
+Laurel holds a Master of Organizational Management degree from the University of Phoenix and a Bachelor’s Degree in Sociology and Women’s Studies from the University of Colorado.

 Policy, Communications, and Operations Office Director